Tour of Flanders (men's race): Cobbled roads

+Weather

+As with most cycling races, weather conditions have a significant influence in the nature of the day's race.
+In bad weather conditions, the race is often a gruelling contest and the peloton is thinned out in the early parts of the race.
+In modern times, the edition of 1985 was hit by exceptionally stormy weather and only saw 24 finishers.
+When weather conditions are good, the teams of race favourites can control the race more easily and more riders are able to keep up with the pace.
+As the weather in April is highly unpredictable in Flanders, the race has repeatedly been affected by rough weather conditions.

 Founder Karel Van Wijnendaele was keen on bad weather.
 He wanted the Tour of Flanders to be a symbol of Flemish culture and a metaphor of the country.
 As a journalist, he romanticized the race's protagonists in the image of the Flemish people of the time: hard-working, struggling men in a constant battle with the elements.
 His rhetoric, combined with often harsh conditions, contributed to the image of the Tour of Flanders as a character race where only the most headstrong and physically robust could win.

 Rider characteristics

 Since the early years, winners of the Tour of Flanders acquired the literary epithet Flandrien or Flahute – a French term eagerly used by the Flemish press.
 Flandriens were riders with a formidable durability who were able to ride fast all day, over vast distances and in all weathers.
 Their exploits helped cement bike racing as the foremost sport in Flanders.

 Because of its demanding course and specific characteristics, the Tour of Flanders has favoured a certain type of cyclists in modern times, known as classics specialists or specialists of the cobbled classics.
 Main contenders must possess a broad range of athletic potential in order to win.
 The aggressive nature of the climbs favours explosive riders, but the length of the race requires the highest level of fitness and durability.

 Although the race has never ended in a mass sprint, sprinters often do well, especially those who evolved into classic riders, like Tom Boonen or Alexander Kristoff.
 Time trial specialist Fabian Cancellara successfully focused on the cobbled classics, thereby using his ability to maintain a high pace as a strong weapon on the last hills and on the flat run-in to the finish.
 Cancellara finished solo on two of his three wins.

 Many recent top-placed finishers of the cobbled classics share the same physical attributes.
 Record winners Johan Museeuw [ and 79 kg], Tom Boonen [ and 82 kg] and Fabian Cancellara [ and 81 kg], totalling nine combined victories, are all powerful riders and among the "heavier" types of cyclists.
 Recent Norwegian winner and classics specialist Alexander Kristoff is in the same range at 181 cm and 78 kg.

 These physical features are not absolute however.
 Two-times winner Peter Van Petegem [ and 72 kg] and 2011 winner Nick Nuyens [ and 68 kg] were noticeably smaller riders.